Abstraction and essential complexity

 Abstraction is the building block of programmers today, it frees the programmer from massive details of complexity, without it we will still be writing machine code, for example:

 - Python and Ruby is an abstraction layer running on C interpreter

 - C is a layer on instruction set.

 - Rails provide multiple abstraction layers like MVC (model-view-controller), ORM (ActiveRecord, object-relation mapping)

 - React hide DOM updates into declarative components and state.

-In those examples, the abstractions provide a huge benefit by encapsulating details and provide a high level syntax or API to let people understand and use it.
+In those examples, the abstractions provide a huge benefit by encapsulating details and providing a high-level syntax or API to let people understand and use them.